Amity University-Noida B.Tech Admissions 2026

 1. Utilize the JEE Main Foundation

-Revisit high-weightage topics for the JEE Advanced exam like Mechanics, Organic Chemistry, and Calculus on your JEE Main foundation.
-Focus on quality notes, key concepts, and formula sheets, instead of starting new topics.
-This ensures you can comfortably recall the material faster, and instills confidence before the exam.
+Revisit high-scoring chapters for JEE Advanced exam, like Mechanics, Organic Chemistry, and Calculus, on your JEE Main exam foundation.
+Concentrate on important notes, formula sheets, and a good concept bag, rather than beginning new chapters.
+This will help you to remember the content more quickly and give you confidence before the exam.

-Work through your previous 10–15 years’ worth of JEE Advanced papers and take timed mock tests every day.
+Practice the JEE Advanced previous-year question papers and take one timed mock tests in a day.
 Focus on 50–70 quality problems every day to improve your speed and accuracy.
-A consistent approach to problems establishes exam temperament, and minimizes careless mistakes.
+A consistent approach to problems establishes exam temperament and minimizes careless mistakes.

 4. Craft a balanced approach to revising

-When making your revision blocks for Physics, Chemistry and Mathematics, it is advisable to split them evenly.
-Book all your types of short sessions, then use active recall techniques in limited time frames such as flashcards or quick quizzes.
+When making your revision blocks for physics, chemistry and mathematics, it is advisable to split them evenly.
+Book all your types of short sessions, then use active recall techniques in limited time frames, such as with flashcards or quick quizzes.
 Consistency and coverage of the revision process are only possible if you spare yourselves from burnout.

-Mock tests always helps in improving speed and accuracy for JEE Advanced 2026.
+Mock tests always help in improving speed and accuracy for JEE Advanced 2026.
 Here, we are providing the mock tests for your practice:

 Paper | Mock test download link |